What are you looking for in post-publication peer-review?

 " I would want to encourage readers and authors to further engage with the contents of an article, and for that further engagement to be closely associated with the article so that future readers don't have to reinvent the wheel as much as they might otherwise" That's an interesting take on one of the benefits of PPR.
 I've never heard that as one of the justifications.

-Rob Walsh – about 12 years ago
+Rob Walsh – over 12 years ago

 Rob -- I think that's because most of the discussions of PPR are very author-centric.
 This is what I like about Kathleen Fitzpatrick's notion of "peer-to-peer review" -- it puts more of the focus on what readers (qua reviewers or otherwise) can get out of an open review process.

-Eric Baković – about 12 years ago
+Eric Baković – over 12 years ago

 login to leave comment